Ashen light

 Nightglow is since 2022 considered the most likely candidate for the ashen light, visible as bright line along the limb of Venus in this visible light near-infrared image.
-The surface and its features, like the visible Ovda Regio plateau of Aphrodite Terra as the dark patch, is much less discernible by the human eye, though some people reporting ashen light might be seeing the surface due to higher sensitive in the spectrum that the surface glows.
+The surface and its features, like the visible Ovda Regio plateau of Aphrodite Terra as the dark patch, is much less discernible by the human eye, though some people reporting ashen light might be seeing the surface due to higher sensitivity in the spectrum that the surface glows.

 Ashen light is a subtle glow that has been claimed to be seen on the night side of the planet Venus.
 The phenomenon has not been scientifically confirmed, and theories as to the observed phenomenon's cause are numerous, such as emission of light by Venus, or optical phenomena within the observing telescope itself.
 A modern hypothesis as to the source of light on Venus suggests it to be associated with lightning, for which there is some evidence on Venus.
 This theory has fallen out of favour, however, as there is not enough light generated by this lightning so as to be observed.
 A more recent hypothesis is that it is a form of transient aurorae or airglow caused by unusually high solar activity interacting with the upper Venusian atmosphere.